joshdowning/tyk-docs/tyk-docs/content/plugins/supported-languages/golang.md

-This is an advanced guide to help you understand more in-depth cncepts behind Golang plugins.
+This is an advanced guide to help you understand more in-depth concepts behind Golang plugins.
-For a quick-start guide, start [here]({{< ref "plugins/get-started-plugins.md" >}})
+For a quick-start guide, start [here]({{< ref "plugins/get-started-plugins" >}})

 ----